weymanf/construct-pcf-metrics/zsh-config/readme.md

-A simple configuration for zshrc for use on cloudops
+A simple configuration for ZSH